metarhia/do/readme.md

 ## API

 You need to specify "error" and "success" callbacks, otherwise Do will throw:

 1. An error is passed but you haven't defined an error callback.
-    2. All todos are done, but you haven't defined a success callback
+2. All todos are done, but you haven't defined a success callback.

 ## Do()